-Brand identity captures how your school brand is perceived by your school community and why they are motivated to choose your school.
+Brand identity captures how your brand is perceived by your customers and why they are motivated to choose your product or service.
 Your brand identity is represented in all the cleverly considered details: font, logo, brand colours, tone, newsletter layout or social media imagery.
-All these aspects speak to your parents, staff and students and give insight into your school values and personality to confirm to your community that you align with their values.
+All these aspects speak to your customer, and give insight into your brand values and personality to confirm that you align with your audience’s values.

-What you exhibit on your social media channels should reflect your school brand persona and be consistent with all other marketing activity.
+What you exhibit on your social media channels should reflect your brand’s persona and be consistent with all other marketing activity.
 Social media, after all is an extension of your website.

-Let’s hone in on the social media elements that will add value to your school’s brand:
+Let’s hone in on the elements that will add value to your firm’s brand identity on social media:

-Facebook and Twitter are the most universally used channels to reinforce your school brand identity.
-Many school’s set up an Instagram channel without considering their content.
-Unless you have a strong collection of images to share, it may not be the best choice for your school.
+Facebook and Twitter are the most universally utilised channels to reinforce your brand identity.
+Many firm’s automatically set up an Instagram channel without considering their content.
+Unless you have a strong collection of images to share, it’s not the best option for your firm.

 If you have a growing assembly of video content, it may be time to launch a YouTube channel.
-Interestingly, you may think Pinterest is not for your school but it very well could be.
-If you have insightful, helpful or inspirational content, set up a Pinterest account to engage with your school community and effectively communicate your knowledgeable school brand personality.
+Google+ and LinkedIn are aimed at professional networking so ensure this will assist your brand strategy before joining.
+Interestingly, you may think Pinterest is not for your firm but it very well could be.
+If you have insightful, helpful or inspirational content, set up a Pinterest account to engage with your audience and effectively communicate your knowledgeable brand personality.

 Employ a consistent and relevant visual identity to the look of your social media posts for harmony and recognisability.
 When you include imagery, it needs to have a similar look and feel.
 Similar backgrounds, hues, colours, layout and framing connect with your brand’s identity.
 Employ these rules for Instagram images, cover photos for Twitter and Facebook, category covers for Pinterest and all posts to cleverly craft what your viewer will feel.
-Do not obstruct images with text to promote enrolments for example – let them tell a story about the kind of school you are.
+Do not obstruct images with text to sell or promote a product or service – let them tell a story about the kind of brand you are.
 Pictures do speak louder than words.
-Some schools consistently use the same photographer who applies a blue hue to their images that is recognisable and iconic.
+Nike cleverly add their iconic tick to the corner of their edgy and powerful images that instantly makes them recognisable and trustworthy.

-The tone of your messaging is crucial to your school brand identity and needs to echo your personality and provoke an emotional response often within limited characters.
-Do you want to come across as creative, daring, professional or innovative?
-The language you use and how you say it offers insight into your school.
+The tone of your messaging is crucial to your brand identity and needs to echo your personality and provoke an emotional response often within limited characters.
+Do you want to come across as cheeky, daring, professional or exciting?
+The language you use and how you say it offers insight into your brand.
 Social media posts are short and snappy so you need to get creative and inventive.
 Ask open-ended questions for increased click through rate and closed-ended questions for higher engagement.
 Surprising yet accurate information is an easy way to stir interest.
-Don’t forget to tactfully hint at the benefits on offer for your school community to encourage a click through.
+Don’t forget to tactfully hint at the benefits on offer for your audience to encourage a click through.

 - White papers